bit101/boxbreath/README.md

 ## Background

 I looked at various mobile apps that do this kind of thing, and unsurprisingly most want to charge you something like a $10 monthly subscription fee.
-Ridiculous.
+And have all kinds of ridiculous social networking and gamification features.
+Not at all what I wanted in a stress relief app.
 Honestly you don't even need this app.
 Just do what I just described above.
 It's easy.

 But I do like the idea of having something there to keep track of the beats and reps as I tend to lose focus... while trying to improve focus.
 So I made a command line app!
 It's free!
 It's open source.
-It's a trivial amount of code.

 ## Installation